uku3lig/ukuwayplus/README.md

 to make your experience on Hideaway more enjoyable!

 Initially a fork of [Voxxin's HideawayContinued](https://github.com/Voxxin/HideawayContinued), I ended up rewriting the entire mod to make the code less buggy, cleaner and more maintainable.
-Feel free to open a PR if you think otherwise :)
+Feel free to open a PR if you think otherwise :) <br>
+Currently on par with [`480bab469f04c1bb8564d7c343c8c49660ef8420`](https://github.com/Voxxin/HideawayContinued/commit/480bab469f04c1bb8564d7c343c8c49660ef8420)

 ## Features
 - Automatically dump inventory items into shops to sell!